Vagif Gurbanov: Death

 The report of Gurbanov's death was met with joy on the Armenian side.
 Armenian television has repeatedly shown the remnants of the aircraft.

 It was rumored that Gurbanov was actually killed or injured by a landmine.
 An intelligence team sent to that location returned empty-handed.
-According to another rumor, Vagif survived and was taken to Aghdam hospital and later to an unknown location.
+According to another rumor, he survived and was taken to Aghdam hospital and later to an unknown location.
 His friend Fuad Mammadov said that he was found wounded at Zabrat Airport.
 However, none of this information has been confirmed.
 An investigation was carried out at the instruction of Namig Abbasov, the chairman of the State Commission on Prisoners of War, Hostages and Missing Persons.
-But that didn't resolve the issue.
+However, that didn't resolve the issue.
 As a last resort, family members and Mammadov consulted a psychic and fortune teller.
-No "visionary" has said that he died. n 1992, he was legally declared dead by Baku City Nizami District Court.
+No "visionary" has said that he died.
+In 1992, he was legally declared dead by Baku City Nizami District Court.

 It was proposed that Gurbanov be given the title of National Hero.
 However, Deputy Prime Minister Surat Huseynov recommended that this be postponed, as this could have adverse consequences for Gurbanov if he was still alive and being held by the Armenians.
 The issue has not been reconsidered.
-Vagif Gurbanov and his comrades, as well as servicemen involved in the hijacking of Su-25 aircraft, were not given any honorary titles.
+Gurbanov and his comrades, as well as servicemen involved in the hijacking of Su-25 aircraft, were not given any honorary titles.

 Personal life

-On April 20, 1991, he married Nazakat Gurbanova.
+On 20 April 1991, he married Nazakat Gurbanova.
 The couple had a daughter: Sevinj.
-She is also a military officer like her dad.
+She is also a military officer.

 Legacy

-In 2014, director Samir Kerimoglu made a film titled I'm back home about hijacking of a Su-25 fighter aircraft by Vagif Gurbanov.
+In 2014, director Samir Kerimoglu made a film titled I'm back home about the hijacking of a Su-25 fighter aircraft by Gurbanov.